kaist-cp/cs220/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) (optional): for developing your homework.
 If you prefer other editors, you're good to go.

 - [ChatGPT](https://chat.openai.com/) or other LLMs (optional): for your homework.
-  - In the era of LLM, we believe that it is important to learn how to use AI as a programming partner.
+  - In the era of AI, we believe that it is crucial to learn how to wisely use AI in programming.
-  - We adjusted the difficulty of homework so that you can challenge using ChatGPT as your programming partner.
-We checked with ChatGPT version 3.5, and verified that it can be a nice tool.
-Cooperatie with LLM actively to write skeleton code, explain, and debug.
+  - So we adjusted the difficulty of homework assuming that you'll use ChatGPT 3.5 (or equivalent) to solve it.

 - [Development server](https://cloud.fearless.systems/)